umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Umbraco-Latch/index.md

 ## Latch and CDN

-You will not get an Umbraco Latch certificate if you are using a CDN service (e.g. CloudFlare) on your Umbraco Cloud project.
+You will not get an Umbraco Latch certificate if you are using a CDN service on your Umbraco Cloud project.

 In that case you can manually add a TLS certificate to your project instead.
 Read more about how to do that in the [Upload certificates manually](../Manage-Hostnames/Security-Certificates/) article.